What Keywords Does My Website Rank For?

 The beauty about many of these WordPress plugins is that once submitted to Google they will automatically update when you create new content!
 So if I was to create another blog post I would not need to recreate the sitemap.

-In the example above you can see that 197 pages have been discovered previously on this site.
+In the example above you can see that 119 pages have been discovered previously on this site.
 This is not instantaneous.
 You’ll need to wait perhaps 24 hours.

-So, what DOES Google Search Console show?
+So, What Does Google Search Console Show?

 Google Search Console does not collect data retroactively.
 It will begin only after you have set it up.